vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/container-networking.md

 ### Antrea

-Antrea provides container networking based on open vswitch.
-Using open vswitch, Antrea is capable of offering routing via VXLAN, Geneve, GRE, or STT encapsulation methods.
-Unlike Calico, Antrea can enforce networking rules inside open vswitch, which should provide more performant policy enforcement relative to IPtables.
+Antrea provides container networking based on Open vSwitch.
+Using Open vSwitch, Antrea is capable of offering routing via VXLAN, Geneve, GRE, or STT encapsulation methods.
+Unlike Calico, Antrea can enforce networking rules inside Open vSwitch, which should provide more performant policy enforcement relative to IPtables.

 ![Antrea](/images/guides/kubernetes/container-networking/antrea.png)

-Those familiar with open vswitch are likely to find Antrea a very compelling option.
+Those familiar with Open vSwitch are likely to find Antrea a very compelling option.
 Since Antrea is still in pre-release, we don't recommend it for production use cases at this time.